-Ana G. Mendez University (AGMU) is a nonprofit institution of higher education located in Florida that operates a main campus and four (4) branch campuses: three (3) in Florida and one (1) in Texas.
+Ana G. Mendez University (AGMU) is a nonprofit institution of higher education located in Florida that operates a main campus and three (3) branch campuses.

 It is a professionally oriented institution with a variety of offerings, from technical certificates to doctoral degrees.
 The institution serves a diversified student body with a variety of economic and educational backgrounds.
 AGMU offer programs in Spanish and English.
 Programs are also offered in a bilingual mode, following the 50/50 approach in which courses are taught 50% in English and 50% in Spanish.
 AGMU offers on-site, hybrid and online modalities.